-A WSSP Analyst will take FIN 417 – Wall Street Professional Development, a 3 unit course taught by a former Wall Street executive, which provides students exposure to investment banking and financial market-related careers that exist on Wall Street.
-FIN 417 is offered each Spring semester, and is available to sophomore Eller students who meet minimum requirements, and successfully complete a competitive interview process.
+A WSSP Analyst will take FIN 417 – Wall Street Professional Development, a 3-unit course taught by finance faculty, which provides students exposure to investment banking and financial market-related careers that exist on Wall Street.
+FIN 417 is offered each Fall semester, and is available to sophomore Eller students who meet minimum requirements, and successfully complete a competitive interview process.
 The typical WSSP Analyst has an interest in finance and a strong desire to succeed, but does not yet have a deep understanding of the different roles financial institutions play in society, nor the ways its professionals advance society and capitalism.
-For information visit https://finance.eller.arizona.edu/fin-417-wall-street-professional-development.
+A key outcome of FIN 417 is for students to determine if they want to pursue a career in Investment Banking or Capital Markets.

-Upon acceptance into the Associate level of the program, students will begin actively pursuing an internship through a formal Wall Street recruiting process.
-The ideal WSSP Associate has enrolled in FIN 417 (though it is not required), demonstrated a genuine interest in financial markets, and built strong academic and extracurricular credentials.
-The WSSP Associate level focuses on placement into major financial institutions within revenue generating divisions.
+Students who are in their first semester of sophomore year may apply for the Associate Level.
+In the Associate Level, students will begin actively pursuing an internship through a formal Wall Street recruiting process.
+The ideal WSSP Associate has previously enrolled in FIN 417 (though it is not required), demonstrated a genuine interest in financial markets, and built strong academic and extracurricular credentials.
+The WSSP Associate Level focuses on placement into major financial institutions within revenue generating divisions.
 The program accomplishes this through student-led lectures, mentoring rotations, evaluations, Wall Street style preparation interviews, and other opportunities to maximize his or her chances of landing a position on Wall Street.

 WSSP Scholars are typically juniors & seniors who have successfully completed the Associate level (though this is not a requirement), and who have obtained an internship or full-time offer within a revenue-generating division of a Wall Street bank or investment firm.
 WSSP Scholars learn from upper division students and alumni how to convert their internship into a full time offer, advance their markets and technical knowledge, and mentor and coach the WSSP Analyst & Associate level students.